Delaunay/lython/README.md

-# Modified Kaleidoscope
+# 'Python' Parser (Heavily Modified Kaleidoscope)

-Kaleidoscope is a LLVM tutorial in which we learn how to implements your own programming language.
-If you read the tutorial you know that the tutorials cut some corners (to make our life easier).
-This is a modified version of Kaleidoscope that cut less corners.

-You can compile lython without LLVM dependency (it will be able to parse the language and print the resulting in memory representation)

-## Currently Implemented

-* Chapter 1, 2, 3, 5, 6 (5/9)
+Lython is based upon the Kaleidoscope tutorial.
+This is why you may find code that are not relevant anymore (especialy from the code generation part of lython which I have not yet modified)

 ## Implementation Specific Modification
 * Language Implementation broke down into modules
     * Lexer / Buffer
-        * Lexer does not eat '\n'
+        * Lexer does not (always) eat '\n'
-		* new tok_plus_indent and tok_minus_indent
+		* new tok_indent and tok_desindent
         * Buffer from file
         * Buffer from standard inputs
         * debug print: print tokenized text
     * Parser
-        * Object Manager: Keeps tracks of dynamic alloc
+        * Object Manager: Keeps tracks of dynamic alloc (for good conscience)
 		* Parser Traceback make it easier to debug the parser
-		* Lython traceback for code debugging
 		* multiline parsing
 		* [] call
     * Abstract Syntax Tree